ajelenak/ndl/docs/_docs/syntax.md

     base: uint8
 ```

+The above declares a variable-length sequence of `unit8` values.

 ### Array

-The Array datatype represents an ndarray's element value as another array of fixed rank and extent where all elements are of some other datatype.
+The Array datatype represents an element value as another array of fixed rank and extent where all elements are of some other datatype.
 This datatype is described with two keys: `base` and `shape`:

 ```yaml
 type: